 Planning and creating advertising takes time, effort and money.
 There are many steps in the advertising development process.

 And of course, you want the advertising to make an impact.
 To justify all that work, all those resources, and all those tough marketing decisions.

-You’ve got a clear goal. (the go live date) And your agency will bring an experienced team of people to support you through the process.
+You’ve got a clear goal. (the go-live date) And your agency will bring an experienced team to support you through the process.

 Brilliant.
 Tiring.
 But, brilliant.